microsoft/AADConnectConfigDocumenter/README.md

 	* e.g. the "Production" configuration files for the customer "Contoso" are provided as a sample under the "Data\Contoso\Production" folder.
 This is the folder where the files of the ***as-is*** or ***baseline*** configuration are located.
 * Make a copy of AzureADConnectSyncDocumenter-Contoso.cmd with a name appropriate for your environment (say AzureADConnectSyncDocumenter-Fabrikam.cmd) and edit your copy for the values of "Pilot" and "Production" directories.
 	* If you don't have a baseline / production config, specify the same path as the "Pilot" config.
-* Run your updated updated batch file.
+* Run your updated batch file.
 Upon successful execution, the generated report will be found in the Documenter "Report" folder.

 **!!NOTE!!** _**If the name(s) of the connector(s) do(es) not exactly match between the supplied "Pilot"  and "Production" configuration files, then before running the tool, "prep" the exported config files by manually editing the xml files located in the "Connectors" folder so that the name of the connector(s) match.
 The name of the connector is located inside the "name" element at the start of the content.**_